evrythng/dashboard-components-starter/README.md

 * [Files API](#deploying-using-files-api)
 * ...

-### Deploying using Files API
+### Deploying using the Files API

 The EVRYTHNG platform provides powerful cloud file storage system, or Files API, which could be used to store your custom components.
-The Files API requires an API key with valid permissions to be provided from environment.
-It could be done either with `EVT_AUTH` environment variable or `~./evt-auth` file.
+The Files API requires an API key with valid permissions to be provided from `EVT_AUTH` environment variable.
-Ensure to have one of these before running `gulp publish`.
+Ensure to define it before running `gulp publish`.

 ## Support and Questions